 Taxpayer Identification Number for Foreigners - For Resident and Non-Resident Aliens ▲

 An Individual Taxpayer Identification Number is a tax processing number only available for certain nonresident and resident aliens, their spouses and dependants who cannot get a Social Security Number.
 It is a 9-digit number, beginning with the number “9”, formatted like a Social Security Number (NNN-NN-NNNN).
 Spiegel & Utrera, P.A. will prepare all the documentation necessary for you in order to obtain your Individual Taxpayer Identification Number.
-The charge for this service is $125.
+At AmeriLawyer, we have been approved as a Certifying Acceptance Agent by the United States Department of the Treasury, Internal Revenue Service.
+As such, we are authorized to expedite the processing of your Individual Taxpayer Identification Number.
+The charge for this service is $299.95.

 USDOT Number ▲